guzajakub/Electronics-calculator/README.md

 # Electronics-calculator

-Calculator for basic conversions and operations
+Academic project, a calculator for basic conversions between systems and operations on them.
+Main task was to familiarize with basics of OOP with C++.